 Instead, we use a product called Termidor, which has a transfer effect.
 Termites are not able to detect it, and they pass it on to the other termites in the colony.
 In this way, we can eliminate the termite activity entirely.
-Termidor costs half the price of the DIY chemicals, and it’s a permanent solution.
+Termidor costs half the price in the long run of the DIY chemicals, and it’s a permanent solution.

 What our inspection revealed

 When we were called back to inspect the property, the homeowner told us he had used a DIY product containing bifenthrin in the wall on the second floor, where he’d found termites.
 He told us all the termites were gone, but he wanted to make sure.

 We performed a full termite inspection.
 Using an infrared camera, we found that the colony had abandoned the treated area and moved just one metre away.
 The coptotermes termites (also known as subterranean termites) had already started to form a sub-nest next to the area he had treated.

 We’ve been trying to explain to this homeowner why DIY termite treatments don’t work for several years.
 All he was doing was moving the termites on.
 He’s had a constant problem year after year of termites returning, and it’s the same colony.
 The same species of termite appears in his property once or twice a year.
 He finally agreed to treat the property with Termidor to eliminate the termite colony and install a full perimeter termite barrier around the property.